TAP TO ENLARGE

 A Note on Grand Grimoire

-Grand Grimoire’s support is a 12.5 X 10.75 inch Art Alternatives Very Big Sketch Book, which can be purchased at art stores and online.
-The Very Big Sketch Book reads as an item of interest to both amateur and professional, broke college kid and someone with disposable income.
-“Sourced from sustainable forests,” it costs around $30, but its heft and austere black cover give it the look of something more expensive.
+Grand Grimoire is composed in a 12.5 x 10.75 inch Art Alternatives Very Big Sketch Book, available at art stores and online.
+The Very Big Sketch Book occupies an ambiguous position: it appeals equally to the amateur and the professional, the broke college student and the person with disposable income.
+Marketed as “sourced from sustainable forests,” it costs around $30, yet its heft and austere black cover give it the appearance of something more expensive.

-I offer this description because the object itself, with its simultaneous potentials for professionalism and dilettantism, conditioned the composition of the sequences in Grand Grimoire.
-Composing in the book was a precarious process, and early on I disposed of several books because sequences were not working or I made unrecoverable errors.
-After making substantial progress, however, I had to treat it as a singular object—a record of traces that could not be repeated.
+I offer this description because the object itself—with its simultaneous possibilities for disciplined engagement and low-stakes exploration—conditioned the composition of the sequences in Grand Grimoire.
+Early on, I discarded several Very Big Sketch Books because sequences were not working or because I made unrecoverable errors.
+After making substantial progress, however, I had to treat the book as a singular object: a record of traces that could not be repeated.
+Nevertheless, I tried to preserve the spirit of play and irreverence made possible by the book’s modest price.

-Nevertheless, I tried throughout to preserve the spirit of play and irreverence made possible by the book’s inexpensive nature.
-This oscillation between the sacred and the profane, the singular and disposable, is heightened by tensions between the various genres the book draws on: illuminated manuscripts, emblematica, fine art, love notes, spycraft, doodles, graffiti, and so on.
-Central to the visual dynamics of the book is my handwriting, which moves between a scrawl and glyphs and anchors and feeds the other elements on the page.
+This oscillation between the sacred and the profane, the singular and the disposable, is heightened by tensions between the various genres the book draws on—illuminated manuscripts, emblematica, fine art, love notes, spycraft, doodles, graffiti, and so on.
+Central to the visual dynamics of the book is my handwriting, which moves between scrawl and glyph, anchoring and feeding the other elements on the page.

-Reading a handwritten text requires more of a reader than a printed text, as does reading text in the context of surrounding images—as does reading a handwritten poem that turns into images, and vice versa.
-As such, it may be tempting to treat Grand Grimoire as a book of images and to read the poems in transcription; I hope, however, that the sequences will, when possible, be read as singular works.
+Reading a handwritten text asks something different of a reader than reading a printed text; the same is true of reading writing among surrounding images, or reading writing that becomes image and vice versa.
+Because of this, it may be tempting to treat Grand Grimoire primarily as a book of images and to read the poems in transcription.
+I hope, however, that the sequences will, when possible, be encountered as singular works.

-Making work within the horizon of the Very Big Art Book’s constraints has meant, among other things, composing on the spot to keep the gesture unselfconscious; learning to compose with finite available physical space; writing while foregrounding questions of structure like placement, readability, and visual complexity, in addition to qualities like color, texture, and layering; and keeping both sematic and visual relationships across the entire book in mind while composing.
+Working within the constraints of the Very Big Art Book has meant, among other things, composing directly on the spot to preserve the immediacy of gesture; learning to compose within finite physical space; writing while foregrounding questions of structure—placement, readability, and visual complexity—as well as qualities such as color, texture, and layering; and keeping both semantic and visual relationships across the entire book in mind while composing.

-Among the genres informing the poems are praise, lamentation, and recrimination lyrics.
-There is the ode, “carrots,” to carrots; the mournful “coca,” about the drug trade; and the recriminatory “vrykolakas,” or “vampire” in Greek.
-Throughout the collection, questions of life—both biological and lived—remain central.
-The book concludes with the series “Anyte,” named after the Greek poet known for writing about animals, which blends anatomy, animals, and drugs into a hymn to life’s tangled interplay of forms, technologies, and chemicals.
+The poems themselves draw on traditions of praise, lamentation, and critique.
+There is the ode “carrots” to carrots; the mournful “coca”; and the recriminatory “vrykolakas,” or “vampire” in Greek.
+Throughout the Grand Grimoire, questions of life—both biological and lived—remain central.
+For instance, the book concludes with “Anyte,” named for the ancient Greek poet known for writing about animals, which blends anatomical terms, organism names, and drug names into a hymn to life’s tangled interplay of forms, technologies, and chemicals.